Happy climber at Uhuru sign

 Very steep and tough.
 Pretty scenery.
 Poor acclimatisation.
 Low summit success rate.

-All that said, in our opinion the best Kilimanjaro routes are:
+In our opinion the best Kilimanjaro routes are:

 • 8-day Lemosho route – it's very beautiful and has a high summit success rate